equwal/clic/README.md

 If the output is a pipe or a redirection, clic will send the raw data to stdout (text for type 0 and binary for others types)

-If the output is the terminal, clic will download the file in /tmp/ folder and then call $PAGER if the type is 0 (text) or xdg-open for others types.
+If the output is the terminal, clic will download the file in the `/tmp/` folder, then call $PAGER if the type is 0 (text) or xdg-open for others types.

 If the url is a type 0 or 7 and the output is a terminal, it will open clic and stay in interactive mode.